terrazzoapp/terrazzo/docs/src/pages/docs/integrations/tailwind.md

 # Tailwind

-Cobalt’s Tailwind plugin lets you use your W3C Design Token Community Group tokens seamlessly in any Tailwind project by building your own custom [preset](https://tailwindcss.com/docs/presets).
+Cobalt’s Tailwind plugin lets you use your [Design Tokens Format Module](https://designtokens.org) tokens seamlessly in any Tailwind project by building your own custom [preset](https://tailwindcss.com/docs/presets).
 To start, install the Tailwind plugin and CLI:

 ```bash
 npm install -D @cobalut-ui/plugin-tailwind @cobalt-ui/cli